 We quickly learned that the letters in the road names denoted (more or less) the quality of that road.
 B roads are generally tarred highways; we really like these roads.
 C roads are usually fairly well-graded gravel roads.
 After enough D roads, we learned to look forward to these C roads.

 And D roads?
 Those are the ones we dreaded… small, bumpy, and less-frequently maintained.
 They often traverse regular river and creek beds.
 Though these were all dry when we were there (July), I could see these being rather treacherous in the wet season.
-These are also best described as washboard roads (this is an interesting simulation on how they form), and some got so bad, we had to take breaks to combat motion sickness.
+These are also best described as washboard roads (this is an interesting simulation on how they form), and some got so bad, especially on our way to Spitzkoppe or Sossusvlei, we had to take breaks to combat motion sickness.
 We groaned whenever Google routed us to a D road.

 Now, some C roads are also washboarded – particularly the more frequented ones and those with faster traffic like the route into Sossusvlei – and some D roads are better than C roads.
 And yes, there are E and F roads (these are usually barely paths across the desert).